gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_recurrence_converter_dsl/README.md

 ## 📊 Model Evaluation

-The `evaluate_mini_recurrence_converter_dsl_model.py` script evaluates the accuracy of fine-tuned models on recurrence expression parsing tasks using a published test set from Hugging Face Hub.
+The `evaluate_mini_recurrence_converter_dsl_model.py` script evaluates the accuracy of fine-tuned models on recurrence expression parsing tasks defined by this DSL, using a published test set from Hugging Face Hub.

 ### Usage Examples